imanabu/gremlin-air-routes-api/gremlin-server/README-gremlinserver.md

 ## Docker Network Binding Issue

-The `gremlin-server.yaml` file's `host:` parameter should be set to the docker's web address which is fixed to `172.17.0.2` If it is fixed to the `localhost` it will not be accessible from the outside of the container.
+* The `gremlin-server.yaml` file's `host:` parameter should be set to the docker's web address which is fixed to `172.17.0.2` If it is fixed to the `localhost` it will not be accessible from the outside of the container.

+* If you edit a `shell script` on Windows, it will not run and even very unhelpful message from the Docker or Ubuntu shell.
+Always run dos2unix program (see DockerFile how this is done).
+No harm done to run the same on Mac.